Area of Expertise

 - Sustainable Consumption

-Nicole aims to uncover novel psychological insights that can be harnessed to improve personal, societal, and environmental outcomes.
-Her research has been published in outlets such as Science, Proceedings of the National Academy of Sciences, Journal of Personality and Social Psychology, Journal of Experimental Psychology: General, Organizational Behavior and Human Decision Processes, and the Journal of Consumer Research.
+Nicole aims to uncover novel psychological insights that can be harnessed to improve personal, societal, and environmental well-being.
+She is the founder and director of the Well-Being Research Lab (WiRL).
+Her research has been published in Science, Proceedings of the National Academy of Sciences, Journal of Personality and Social Psychology, Organizational Behavior and Human Decision Processes, Journal of Consumer Research, and Journal of Marketing.

 2021 SCP Dissertation Proposal Competition (Honorable Mention; Advisor)